On the Total Curvature and Betti Numbers of Complex Projective Manifolds: The Chern-Lashof Theorems and Their Spherical Formulations

 If $M$ is embedded in $\R^{N}$ and $r$ is chosen small enough that $Exp^{\perp}: \nu^{<r}M \rightarrow \R^{N}$ is injective, then the formula above gives the volume of the tube of radius $r$ about $M$.
 This implies that, in this situation, the tube volume depends only on the intrinsic geometry of $M$, not on the embedding.

 \end{theorem}

-Weyl's proof of Theorem \ref{wtf} generalizes immediately to submanifolds of spheres and hyperbolic spaces, and in \cite{We}, he states and proves his result for submanifolds of spheres as well as Euclidean space.
+Weyl's proof of Theorem \ref{wtf} generalizes immediately to submanifolds of spheres, and in \cite{We} he states and proves his result for submanifolds of spheres as well as Euclidean space.
 There is also a tube formula for complex submanifolds of complex projective space.
 To our knowledge, this was first found independently by Wolf in \cite{Wo} and Flaherty in \cite{Fl}.
 Weyl's tube formula was extended to compatible submanifolds of all rank-$1$ symmetric spaces, including complex submanifolds of $\C P^{N}$, by Gray and Vanhecke in \cite{GV}.
-The tube formula for complex projective manifolds can also be found in Alfred Gray's book \cite{Gr}. \\
+In \cite{GrII}, Gray showed how to express the tube volume about a complex projective manifold in terms of its Chern forms - this result will be important in the proof of Theorem \ref{cpgbc}. \\

-Weyl's tube formula, the Gauss-Bonnet-Chern theorem and the Chern-Lashof theorems are closely related.
-Total absolute curvature can be understood as a tube volume: For submanifolds of spheres and complex projective spaces, the total absolute curvature integrand coincides with the integrand in the tube formula for sufficiently small normal vectors.
-In general, the total absolute curvature integrand is the absolute value of the integrand in the tube formula.
+Weyl's tube formula, the Gauss-Bonnet-Chern theorem and the Chern-Lashof theorems are closely related: for complex projective manifolds and submanifolds of spheres, the total absolute curvature integrand coincides with the integrand in the tube formula for sufficiently small normal vectors.
+In general, the total absolute curvature integrand is the absolute value of the integrand in the tube formula - we explain this in more detail in Section \ref{tfgbc}.
 The highest-degree term in Weyl's tube formula is, up to a normalization, the Gauss-Bonnet-Chern integral, and the top-degree coefficient in (\ref{wformula}) is therefore given by the Euler characteristic of $M$ - this fact played an essential part in Allendoerfer's proof the Gauss-Bonnet-Chern theorem in \cite{Al}.
 The history of this development can be found in \cite{Gr}. \\

-It is the close relationship between the Chern-Lashof theorems and Weyl's tube formula, and the existence of a parallel to Weyl's tube formula for complex projective manifolds in the results above, that motivated our search for an extension of the Chern-Lashof theorems to complex projective space.
+It is the relationship between the Chern-Lashof theorems, the Gauss-Bonnet-Chern theorem and Weyl's tube formula, and the existence of a parallel to Weyl's tube formula for complex projective manifolds in the results mentioned above, that motivated our search for an extension of the Chern-Lashof theorems to complex projective space.
 We believe it would also be interesting to derive Gray and Vanhecke's tube formulas for compatible submanifolds of complex and quaternionic projective space in \cite{GV} from Weyl's tube formula for submanifolds of spheres in \cite{We} using Hopf fibrations, as we have done here. \\